NigelThomas/sqlstream-orctest/README.md

 This repo contains a StreamLab project that can be used to test ORC egress (to local files, HDFS and Hive)

-The project export files (.slab) contain the project details for reuse and development.
+The StreamLab export files (`xxx.slab`) each contain StreamLab project details for reuse and development.
+Each StreamLab project contains a single pipeline.
+There is one ingest pipeline:

-# Test Project `sqlstream-orctest`

-The test project is "sqlstream-orctest" and its StreamLab projects (each represented by a project export 'slab' file) are:

 | StreamLab project | Description | Reads from
 | --- | --- | ---